marianobenamo/pixelchain/README.md

 # PixelChain - NFT Studio

-This is a technical evaluation for NFT Studio
+This is a technical evaluation for NFT Studio.\
-[Click here](https://62696496f5968c0d438f6603--aesthetic-naiad-8ed31a.netlify.app/) to see the demo in action
+[Click here](https://62696496f5968c0d438f6603--aesthetic-naiad-8ed31a.netlify.app/) to see the demo in action.

 ## Requirements